21 Flowers That Will Bloom All Year in Florida

 Salvia is often found in butterfly gardens and has multiple blooms.

-• Sun Exposure: Full sun to partial shade
+sun-requirements sun requirements Full sun to partial shade

 Salvia has many different varieties, meaning that you can find a range of colors, like white, red, purple, blue, or pink.
-The flowers are deeply-cupped, with a tubular appearance and long petals.
+The flowers are deeply cupped, with a tubular appearance and long petals.

 They need well-draining soil but tolerate occasional storm flooding well, so they should do well even in a tough hurricane season with lots of rainfall.
+Look for a variety that can handle wet feet if you live in a wet climate.

 Salvia also has three annual blooms in cooler climates, so in Florida’s relatively warm weather, you’ll enjoy flowers all year long, and so will your area’s pollinators!